 then review the details.
-If in doubt contact support@perforce.com
+If in doubt contact Perforce Support: support@perforce.com

-3.4.
+3.3.
 Configuring protections, file types, monitoring and security

-After the server is installed and configured, most sites will want to modify server permissions (protections) and security settings.
+After the server is installed and configured, either with the Helix Installer or a manual installation, wmost sites will want to modify server permissions ("Protections") and security settings.
 Other common configuration steps include modifying the file type map and enabling process monitoring.
 To configure permissions, perform the following steps: